tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 It is time to download the Swiss-Prot knowledge base from UniProt.
 We will use the ``curl`` program to do this.
 The ``curl`` command is a C program that allows us to stream data from URLs and FTP sites.
-By default the ``curl`` program writes the content of the URL to the standard output stream.
+By default the ``curl`` program writes the content of the URL to the :term:`standard output stream`.
 To see this in action try running the command:

 .. code-block:: none